-From 18 December 2006 to 27 January 2007, Expedition KNOX-02RR, aboard the R/ V Revelle, surveyed all 11 drilling sites (Fig. F1).
+From 18 December 2006 to 27 January 2007, Cruise KNOX-02RR, aboard the R/V Revelle, surveyed all 11 drilling sites (Fig. F1).
 Sediment was geophysically imaged and cored at all 11 sites.
+Cores from the survey are curated at the US National Science Fund-supported Rock and Core Facility at the University of Rhode Island (USA).
 Sites U1365-U1370 are in the central portion of the South Pacific Gyre.
 Site U1371 is below higher productivity water at the gyre's southern edge.

 All of the sites are at a crossing point of two track lines or on a single track line immediately adjacent to a crossing point.
 The multibeam and seismic results are provided in figure form for each site (see D'Hondt et al., 2010).

-Geophysical data collected at each site include SIMRAD EM120 swath map bathymetry and Knudsen digitally recorded 3.5 kHz seismic reflection and multichannel seismic reflection.
-Data were collected at 4.5-6 kt with continuous Global Positioning System (GPS) navigation, including at least one set of intersecting track lines.
+Geophysical data collected at each site include SIM-RAD EM120 swath map bathymetry and Knudsen digitally recorded 3.5 kHz and multichannel seismic reflection.
+Data were collected at 4.5-6 kt with continuous GPS navigation, including at least one set of intersecting track lines.
 Following each geophysical survey, shallow sediment (0-8 mbsf) was recovered using gravity, piston, and multicores.
 At sites with water depths deeper than 4 km, this shallow sediment is principally abyssal clay capped by manganese nodules.
 At sites in shallower water (proposed Sites SPG-6A and SPG-7A), the shallow sediment is clayey nannofossil ooze.

-All Expedition 329 drill sites are supported by seismic, navigation, and bathymetric data and classified as "1Aa" by the Site Survey Panel (SSP).
-The 1Aa classification indicates that all required data are in the data bank and have been reviewed by the SSP and that they image the target adequately and there are no scientific concerns of drill site location and penetration.
+All Expedition 329 drill sites were supported by seismic, navigation, and bathymetric data and classified as "1Aa" by the Site Survey Panel.
+The 1Aa classification indicates that all required data are in the site survey data bank and have been reviewed by the Site Survey Panel and that they image the target adequately and there are no scientific concerns of drill site location and penetration.